 Of course the assumptions could be altered to get a different cost per litre (and cost per tonne), e.g. if cycling only takes a quarter more time than driving then the cost per litre would be less, or if the median wage is higher, then the cost per litre would need to be higher.

-$7 per litre seems steep, but people would be receiving money from the Government via the universal dividend to help offset the cost.
+$3.56 per litre is expensive, but people would be receiving money from the Government via the universal dividend to help offset the cost.
 If people are worried about the diminishing returns from a universal dividend as people use less fuel, then the Government could fix the payment amount for five years by using the National Land Transport Fund to cover the shortfall.
 The National Land Transport Fund seems appropriate because the tax and dividend would be a measure to reduce road demand, and if it doesn't work the Government will get their money back via the tax.

 It might also help if the Government kept housing affordable because otherwise people would live in more affordable housing further away from their job and drive, rather than living closer and not driving.
 In which case, I wonder whether it would be better if the Government just paid them to stay home until they could be located closer to a job or practical public transport for a job.